 RTM Daily: Will some consumers start freaking out as they see more targeted ads (as a result of programmatic trading) step out of the “me zones” — like personal phones or computers — and into the “we zones” — like billboards and radio?

-Jeremy Ozen: There's a major difference
+Jeremy Ozen: There's a major

-already seen people wigging out about cookie-based "me" targeting, which runs counter to the hypothesis above.
+fact we've already seen people wigging out about cookie-based "me" targeting, which runs counter to the hypothesis above.

 Privacy advocates should be concerned about the abuse of PII data, which is mitigated when dealing with location-based screens, because the content is meant to target a class of consumer -- "soccer moms" or "business commuters" -- based on patterns gleaned from common movement patterns.
 So a digital billboard near a school could be tuned to parents of children in certain grades, a communal "we" that is helpful and not intrusive.

 RTMD: Some have said place-based media is too difficult to plan and buy.
 Could programmatic media-buying technologies help solve some those and other challenges?

 Ozen: Programmatic technologies already exist for location-based buying.
 The key to a successful programmatic platform, for this type of media, though, is access to data.
 Programmatic is not just automated purchasing; it's automating the purchase of correct impressions.
 Because people exposed to location-based media are often in front of these screens for very short periods of time, it's essential that they're targeted in the right location, at the right time.
 Data-backed programmatic buying is therefore just about the only way to be successful in these buys.

 RTMD: My take was that programmatic needs to spend a bit more time finding its footing in online display, mobile and video before it can truly take hold in what I called more “futuristic” spaces, like digital place-based media or location-based mobile.
 Do you agree or disagree?

 Ozen: It's essential to look at all of these holistically